-- Obtaining an understanding of the skills, experience and qualifications of the external valuers used by the Pension Fund, and considering the appropriateness of the Pension Fund's instructions to those valuers. - · Obtaining an understanding of the basis of valuation applied in the year. - Agreeing the valuation of a sample of investments to supporting documentation including custodian records, investment fund manager valuation statements and cash flow adjustments. - Agreeing the valuation of a sample of investments to unqualified audited accounts or other independent supporting documentation, where relevant. - Obtaining assurance from our Mazars property valuation expert on the appropriateness of the methodology and assumptions adopted by the Pension Fund's investment property valuer. - Sample testing the completeness and accuracy of underlying investment property data used by the valuer as part of their valuations.
+- Obtaining an understanding of the skills, experience and qualifications of the external valuers used by the Pension Fund, and considering the appropriateness of the Pension Fund's instructions to those valuers. - Obtaining an understanding of the basis of valuation applied in the year. - Agreeing the valuation of a sample of investments to supporting documentation including custodian records, investment fund manager valuation statements and cash flow adjustments. - Agreeing the valuation of a sample of investments to unqualified audited accounts or other independent supporting documentation, where relevant. - · Obtaining and inspecting service organisation control reports from Fund Managers. - Obtaining assurance from our Mazars property valuation expert on the appropriateness of the methodology and assumptions adopted by the Pension Fund's investment property valuer. - Sample testing the completeness and accuracy of underlying investment property data used by the valuer as part of their valuations.